Guide to The Moneylenders Act in Singapore 2026

 Who can conduct money lending in Singapore?

 Not just anyone can legally lend money in Singapore.
-According to the Moneylenders Act, only specific entities are permitted to do so, and they fall into three distinct categories:
+According to the Moneylenders Act 2008 Singapore, only specific entities are permitted to do so, and they fall into three distinct categories:

-• Licensed moneylenders: These are individuals or businesses that have obtained an official licence from the Registrar of Moneylenders under the Moneylenders Act.
-They must comply with strict rules on interest rates, fees, and borrower protection.
+Licensed moneylenders: These are individuals or businesses that have obtained an official licence from the Registrar of Moneylenders under the core regulatory frameworks.
+They must maintain strict Singapore Moneylender Act compliance regarding interest rates, fees, and borrower protection.

 If someone is offering to lend you money and doesn't fall into one of these three categories, they're doing so illegally, and you should steer clear.
 Always double-check the lender's status before signing anything.